opentripplanner/OpenTripPlanner/docs/sandbox/MapboxVectorTilesApi.md

 For each layer, the configuration includes:

 - `name` which is used in the url to fetch tiles, and as the layer name in the vector tiles.
 - `type` which tells the type of the layer.
-Currently supported
+Currently supported:
     - `Stop`
     - `Station`
     - `VehicleRental`: all rental places: stations and free-floating vehicles
     - `VehicleRentalVehicle`: free-floating rental vehicles
     - `VehicleRentalStation`: rental stations
     - `VehicleParking`
 - `mapper` which describes the mapper converting the properties from the OTP model entities to the vector tile properties.
 Currently `Digitransit` is supported for all layer types.
 - `minZoom` and `maxZoom` which describe the zoom levels the layer is active for.